Ever noticed how some TikTok captions instantly grab your attention… while others barely register?

 - Animation: Subtle, under 20% of caption duration, never distracting

-- Contrast: Works on bright and dark areas of your video
+- Contrast: Works on the bright and dark areas of your video

 - Technical: 1080×1920 resolution, 9:16 aspect ratio, 30fps